All Products

 Bad status: Network error: Could not obtain a remote proxy to the peer.: unable to resolve address for <hostname>: Name or service not known

 This error occurs when a hostname cannot be resolved to an IP address.
-The Raft peer of the Kudu tablet cannot identify its peer Raft servers, so it terminates the network connection.
+Without a valid mapping, the Kudu tablet's Raft peer cannot identify its peers and terminates the connection.

-Solution 1: Manually add the hostname-to-IP mapping in /etc/hosts.
+Solution 1: Add the hostname-to-IP mapping to /etc/hosts.

 Solution 2: If the host behind the hostname has been released, add a mapping between the hostname and any IP address to /etc/hosts.
 The IP address does not need to be reachable.
-Once the mapping is in place, the Kudu tablet server replicates data from the unavailable Raft server to a new Raft server in the Raft group.
+Once the mapping exists, the Kudu tablet server replicates data from the unavailable Raft server to a new Raft server in the Raft group.

 Filesystem layout integrity error